|

 The flow or rather systematic progress thnough is not happening in the choice of key or harmony, but this music is composed another way around:

-A more or less " hidden scale" or rather a scale or step like melody - not flowing from note to note - but set apart in distances from 1/16, but a beat apart, up to 2 bars apart determines where the music is going to.
+or rather a scale or step like melody - not flowing from note to note - but set apart in distances from 1/16, but a beat apart, up to 2 bars apart determines where the music is going to.

 The harmonies rather integrate into this system of scales that the scale follows the harmony, similar as in a chorale the harmony has to follow melody and bass and the melody does not follow some order of harmonies.